 Open Source Community

-The Baseline Protocol initiative was announced on March 4, 2020 and launched as an OASIS open source project on March 19, 2020, supported by fourteen founding companies.
+The Baseline Protocol initiative was on March 4, 2020 and launched as an open source project on March 19, 2020, supported by fourteen founding companies.
 The number of active companies and individuals contributing to the work and using it in products and enterprise solutions grew quickly through the Summer of 2020 and currently is estimated at over 600.

 This work is active and open to contributors.